Birdmore History, Family Crest & Coats of Arms

 The surname Birdmore was first found in Dorset, where they had been granted lands by their liege Lord, William the Conqueror, after the Norman Conquest in 1066 A.D.

-Important Dates for the Birdmore family
+Early History of the Birdmore family

 This web page shows only a small excerpt of our Birdmore research.
 Another 44 words (3 lines of text) are included under the topic Early Birdmore History in all our PDF Extended History products and printed products wherever possible.